 What's the Demand for Medical Administrative Assistants?

-Medical administrative assistants work in all kinds of medical practices.
-Hospitals, clinics, private practices, and other official medical operations typically have a need for medical administrative assistants.
+Medical administrative assistants work in all kinds of healthcare organizations.
+Hospitals, clinics, private practices, healthcare offices, insurance companies, and other healthcare service organizations typically have a need for medical administrative assistants.

 So, what does that mean for you?

-First of all, it means that the demand for administrative assistants in the medical field is high.
+First of all, it means that there is a demand for administrative assistants in the healthcare field.
 Second, it means that the job outlook as a medical administrative assistant is positive.

-The expected growth for this position is high, as well.
-The demand for medical secretaries will increase by 22% between 2016 and 2026.
-This fact is mostly due to the country’s aging population and resulting increase in the need for elderly care.
+The expected growth for this position is promising as well.
+The demand for medical secretaries and administrative assistants is forecasted by the Bureau of Labor Statistics to increase by 8% between 2021 and 2031.1 This fact is impacted by the country's aging population and resulting increase in the need for elderly care.

 If you're interested in pursuing a career as a medical administrative assistant, this is all good news for you.